German cities urged to ban Jewish star at COVID protests | DW | 07.05.2021

 Anti-Semites wearing a modified Nazi-era symbol have been able to inflitrate anti-lockdown rallies throughout Germany, a leading Jewish figure has warned.

-Germany's anti-Semitism commissioner Felix Klein urged authorities on Friday to stop protesters from using the yellow Star of David badge forced on Jews during World War II.
+Germany's anti-Semitism commissioner Felix Klein urged authorities on Friday to stop protesters from using a mock yellow Star of David badge forced on Jews during World War II.

 Anti-lockdown protesters have been seen wearing the yellow badge in Germany in opposition to government plans to offer more freedoms to those who get vaccinated against COVID-19.